mediakind-video/memory-sanitizer-benchmark/README.md

   3. run `./format-logs.sh` to display the test results in a nice format.

 Pass `--help` to any script to get more details.
+Pipe the output of `./format-logs.sh` to disable the fancy output.

 All tested programs either contain an intentional memory access error, which should be detected by the sanitizer, or an operation known to be